flimflam-austin/hugo-cms-test/site/content/quick_reads/20190905-18-08-29-qq/index.md

     _key: card-1-36a84f64-d245-4a8a-837a-608ce472e192
   - order: 1
     body: >-
-      > ‘I think the lesson is to anticipate the worst.’
+      > "I think the lesson is to anticipate the worst."